Ramush Haradinaj: Kosovo War

 In February 1998, the conflict in Kosovo erupted.
-According to the ICTY indictment against Fatmir Limaj, Haradin Bala and Isak Musliu, between 28 February and 5 March, Serb forces launched an offensive against KLA-held villages of Likošane, Cirez, and Prekaze.
+According to the ICTY indictment against Fatmir Limaj, Haradin Bala and Isak Musliu, between 28 February and 5 March, Serb forces launched an offensive against the KLA-held villages of Likošane, Cirez, and Prekaze.

 Serbian special forces attacked three adjacent villages in Drenice.
 In all, 83 Kosovar Albanians were killed.
 Among the dead were elderly people and at least 24 women and children.
 Many of the victims were shot at close range, which suggested summary executions; subsequent reports from eyewitnesses confirmed this.
 The attacks on these three villages marked a turning point in the war; KLA membership increased as many Albanians began to fear that their village would be targeted next.
 The next village targeted was Ramush Haradinaj's home village of Glodjane.

 Less than three weeks after the attacks in Drenica, Serbian forces surrounded the village of Glodjane and mounted a similar attack.
 The Haradinaj family, however, was aware of the previous attacks in Drenice and defended the village.
 According to Haradinaj's own account, they utilized their superior knowledge of the terrain and local defenses to good effect and under the leadership of Haradinaj, they successfully repelled the attack.
 This job was made more difficult because Serbian police forces captured a group of civilians and used them as human shields – marching the group in front of Serb soldiers as the forces took cover behind them and attempted to kill the Haradinajs.

 During the firefight Ramush Haradinaj was seriously wounded after being shot in the hip by a Serbian policeman.
 He survived by packing his wound with cheese he found in the room where he took cover.
 During the firefight three young Kosovar Albanian boys under the age of 18 were killed by Serbian forces, which further galvanized the Albanian population to support the KLA.

 After successfully repelling the Serbian attack, Haradinaj gained a leadership position in the KLA in Western Kosovo.
 As war broke out in Western Kosovo during the spring of 1998, Serbian and Albanian families fled the area for fear of getting caught up in the intense hostilities breaking out.

 In September 1998, some months later, the bodies of 39 people were found near Glodjane.
 The victims were local people, of both Albanian and Serbian ethnicity.
 The discovery of their bodies led to public accusations of war crimes against Haradinaj and his group.